yc3855/COMSW4995/README.md

 This is the repository for our final project for the discpline COMSW4995: Design in C++ at Columbia University during the Fall of 2022.

-This project aims to implement in modern C++ a walve equation solver for geophysical application.
+This project aims to implement in modern C++ a wave equation solver for geophysical application.

 In addition, a custom implementation of numpy in modern C++ is also included as a header library.
 That library aims to make c++ more pythonic and easier to use for scientific computing.